SORTEE-Github-Hackathon/manuscript/manuscript.md

 Many researchers begin using GitHub to store (or backup) their research compendium [@doi:10.1080/00031305.2017.1375986] to a centralized, readily-available remote server (see [Box 1](#definitions)).
 A centralized research compendium stored in a version-controlled repository has the advantages of facilitating collaboration, integrating data and code archiving services, allowing file versions to be accessed and restored, and contributes to open science (see sections below).

-GitHub limits committed file sizes to 100 Mb (megabytes @https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github), which can make it challenging for centralizing research compendia containing larger file sizes.
+GitHub limits committed file sizes to 100 Mb (megabytes) [@url:https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github], which can make it challenging for centralizing research compendia containing larger file sizes.
-Users may still version large files using Git Large File Storage [@url:https://git-lfs.github.com] text pointers, but may have to rely on external file storage alternatives (such as local or cloud-hosting).
+Users may still version large files using Git Large File Storage (<https://git-lfs.github.com>) text pointers, but may have to rely on external file storage alternatives (such as local or cloud-hosting).

 ### Virtual laboratory notebooks